 Sooner or later all good things must come to an end.
 Objects in high orbits merely die with their power supplies; solar cells degrade with time due to radiation exposure and damage due to debris, radioisotopic thermo-electric generators eventually are unable to supply sufficient power.
-Satellites in low Earth orbit have one last chance to perform - when they sink back into the atmosphere and are consumed in an orgy of fire, somewhere around 120 km high.
+Satellites in low Earth orbit have one last chance to perform - when they sink back into the atmosphere below about 100 km and are consumed in an orgy of fire.
 A re-entry has the added bonus of being visible to daylight observers too, as a chaotic series of intertwined contrails across the sky.

 Satellite re-entries can be quite spectacular and viewed by large numbers of people as the craft will often be seen over a few hundred to a few thousand kilometers before it finally succumbs.
 For example Sputnik 2 was witnessed by many people during its descent on 14th April, 1958.
 In the ten minutes it took to travel from over New York to the Amazon, it descended from 130 km to around 60 km, leaving a trail of `sparks' some 100 km long, the satellite itself a multitude of brilliant colors.